yuninxia/HPCToolkit/doc/src/users/spack.md

 Advanced support to see inside the GPU kernels requires the `oneapi-igc` (Intel Graphics Compiler) package.
-This is an externals only package, spack does not download or install it.
+This is an externals only package, Spack does not download or install it.
-Normally, this is installed in `/usr` and you should manually add a spack externals entry for it.
+Normally, this is installed in `/usr` and you should manually add a Spack externals entry for it.

 ```
 packages: